Arch A. Moore Jr.: Congressional career, 1957–1969

 Moore was elected to the West Virginia House of Delegates in 1952.
 In 1954, Moore made his first run for the US Congress, challenging incumbent Democratic Congressman Bob Mollohan, but lost.
 In 1956, Moore was elected to the seat following Mollohan having vacated it to run for Governor of West Virginia, a race Mollohan eventually lost to Republican Cecil Underwood.
 In 1962, his district was merged with the 3rd District of longtime Democratic incumbent Cleveland M. Bailey; Moore won by just 762 votes.
 Moore was re-elected in 1964 and 1966, before seeking the governor's office in 1968.
 He served a total of six terms in Congress, from 1957 through 1969.

 His terms in the House were marked by strong support for public works projects and for civil rights.
 Moore voted in favor of the Civil Rights Acts of 1957, 1960, 1964, and 1968, as well as the 24th Amendment to the U.S. Constitution and the Voting Rights Act of 1965.
+During his time in Congress, Moore had a mostly conservative voting record.
 Moore became the ranking Republican on the House Subcommittee on Immigration and Nationality in 1960.